 Each GSGA award involves a scholarship/stipend where the amount is determined based on the funds available in the academic year.
 The number of awards is also based on the amount of funding in the academic year.

 Student Affairs Graduate Intern Opportunities

-The graduate internship prepares students for a wide range of career opportunities in student services at the postsecondary level.
-This program provides students with an opportunity to develop first hand knowledge of student affairs professions and gain hands-on experience in many areas with the Division of Student Affairs.
-Furthermore the Graduate Internship program will afford students the opportunity to analyze the functions of various administrative departments, to examine the relation of departments to each other and to the institution, and to understand contemporary societal issues and their impact from an institutional perspective.
+The graduate internship prepares students for a wide range of career opportunities in student services and co-curricular learning at the postsecondary level.
+This program provides students with an opportunity to develop first hand knowledge of student affairs' professions and gain hands-on experience in many areas with the Division of Student Affairs.
+The internships are designed to integrate with the student's program of study to create a strong theory to practice application.
+These experiences will afford students the opportunity to analyze the functions of various administrative departments, to examine the relation of departments to each other and to the institution, and to understand contemporary societal issues and their impact from an institutional perspective.
 Working with experienced student affairs administrators the interns will work to improve the quality of campus life, foster a safe, healthy and respectful environment, support academic achievement and success, and promote leadership and civic engagement.
 The interns also participate in University wide projects and professional development opportunities to begin developing a professional network.

 Part-time graduate students shall receive a waiver of part-time tuition and fees, including summer and winter session extension fees up to a total maximum of 18 credit hours, provided interns are enrolled in courses required for their degree program.
 Full-time graduate students shall be required to pay full-time tuition; however, the full-time fees will be waived, less the cost of accident/sickness insurance.